Nicholas Timothy Clerk: Death and funeral

-He died of natural causes at his home in Osu, Accra, two months before his ninety-ninth birthday, on 16 August 1961.
+He died of natural causes at his home in Osu, Accra, at age 98, on 16 August 1961.
 A large crowd was present to mourn him at his funeral service held at the Ebenezer Presbyterian Church, Osu.
 His remains were interred in the Basel Mission quarter (section) of the Osu Cemetery (formerly known as the Christiansborg Civil Cemetery) in Accra.

 Memorials and legacy

 In appreciation of his contributions to education, the Government of the Gold Coast honoured him by naming two streets in Ghana after him: The Reverend Nicholas Timothy Clerk Road in Worawora and the Clerk Street in Osu, Accra.
 A boarding house, Clerk House at the Presbyterian Boys' Secondary School (PRESEC, Legon) was named in his honour, in recognition of his selfless service to the church and the founding of a school that became synonymous with academic excellence and highly regarded alumni.
 The "N. T. Clerk Congregation" in the Volta Presbytery of the Presbyterian Church of Ghana was named in his honour for the evangelical work he did in the Worawora area.
 The Rev. N. T. Clerk Memorial International School, Worawora was also named in his memory.
 A roundabout and a church in Buem were also named in Nicholas Clerk's honour.
 The Presbyterian Church today has instituted "Presbyterian Day" also "Ebenezer Day", a special Sunday designated in the church almanac to celebrate the arrival on 18 December 1828, selfless work and toil of the missionaries in the early years.
+There is a commemorative monument in front of the Anum Presbyterian Church, Anum in memory of Nicholas Timothy Clerk and other pioneering Basel missionaries who planted the Anum Presbytery.
 The names of Nicholas Clerk and his father, Alexander Clerk appear on a commemorative plaque in the sanctuary of the Ebenezer Presbyterian Church, Osu, listing pioneering missionaries of the church, in recognition of their contributions to formal education and the growth of the Presbyterian faith in Ghana.